 Note: You can change the highlighted words in the command as you desire.
 The AboveNormal represents the priority level while the notepad.exe represents the program name.
 For example, you can change it to High and msword.exe to launch MS Word at a high priority level.

-- Simply hit the “Enter” button after typing the command and watch your chosen program launch in your desired priority level.
+- Simply hit the “Enter” button after typing the command and watch your chosen program launch at your desired priority level.

 Changing priority levels of a running program through Command Prompt